• Products

 % Positive 100% 100% 100% 84% 100%

 As of 12/31/23.
-Past performance does not guarantee future results. % Positive in the chart refers to the percentage of time each asset class had a positive return for the time period shown.
+Past performance does not guarantee future results. % Positive in the chart is the percentage of time each asset class had a positive return based on rolling monthly returns for the time periods shown; results may be rounded.
 For illustrative purposes only.
 Data Sources: Morningstar and Hartford Funds, 5/24.

 Talk to your financial professional about how diversification can help you build a stronger portfolio.